 Vitamin C 14%

-Because of this Asian noodles are not merely carb foods, because once you pair them with meat, vegetables, and fruits, they become a bowl of super soup or stir-fried recipe that will give your body its much-needed nutrients.
+Because of this, Asian noodles are not merely carb foods, since once you pair them with meat, vegetables, and fruits, they become a bowl of super soup or stir-fried recipe that will give your body its much-needed nutrients.